ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/noaa.md

 ### Inserting from local file

-Data can be inserted from local file as follows (from the ClickHouse client):
+Data can be inserted from a local file as follows (from the ClickHouse client):

 ```sql
 INSERT INTO noaa FROM INFILE '<path>/noaa_enriched.parquet'